LLNL/blt/docs/setup_blt.rst

     Total Test time (real) =   0.10 sec

 Note that the default options for ``blank_project`` only include a single test ``blt_gtest_smoke``.
-As we will see later on, BLT includes additional tests when configured with other options, like Fortran, MPI, OpenMP and Cuda.
+As we will see later on, BLT includes additional smoke tests that are activated when BLT is configured with other options enabled, like Fortran, MPI, OpenMP and Cuda.

 Host-configs
 ------------